ibm-cloud-docs/appid/mfa.md

 With each incorrect MFA code entered, it is increasingly likely the account is being accessed by an unauthorized user.
 After three incorrect attempts, a user fails the authentication flow and is unable to sign in for 30 minutes.

 </br>

 ## Configuring MFA
 {: #configuration}

-{{site.data.keyword.appid_short_notm}} multifactor authentication is supported as part of the OAuth 2.0 authorization code flow for Cloud Directory users through the login widget.
+{{site.data.keyword.appid_short_notm}} Multi-Factor authentication is supported as part of the OAuth 2.0 authorization code flow for Cloud Directory users through the login widget.
 {: shortdesc}

 When enabled, the login widget requires MFA each time a new user attempts to sign in.
 After the user has successfully entered their credentials, a one-time passcode is sent to their email address that they registered when they created their account.
 Each code is six-characters with an expiration of five minutes.
 If a user does not receive their code, they can request that another code is sent, but the expiration time is not reset.
 After a code expires a user is forced to repeat the entire login process.